snadim02/snadim02.github.io/_posts/2024-10-15-pantry-bins.md

 ![pantrybins](../assets/img/pantrybin01.jpg){: .mx-auto.d-block :}

-These bins are holding up super well and (according to my husband, since I don't cook) make grabbing ingredients for meals much easier!
+These bins are holding up super well and (according to my husband, the chef of the family :man_cook:) make grabbing ingredients for meals much easier!